 Incapacity planning explains the care you would receive if you fall ill.

 Our firm can help you create a plan to cover how you will be cared for if you become physically or mentally unable to care for yourself.
-The type of care could range from simple tasks like buying groceries, paying bills, and handling financial matters to more important decisions such as selling real estate, gifting assets to your children, or making critical medical decisions.
+The type of care could range from simple tasks like buying groceries, paying bills, and handling financial matters to more important decisions such as selling properties, gifting assets to your children, or making critical medical decisions.

 Depending on your individual needs, these plans could include general or financial powers of attorney, health care powers of attorney, living wills or advance health care directives and guardianships.